FreePoint: Unsupervised Point Cloud Instance Segmentation: Introduction

 Instance segmentation on point clouds aims to segment and recognize objects in a 3D scene, serving as the foundation for a wide range of applications such as autonomous driving, virtual reality, and robot navigation.
 This task has received increasing attention~\cite{chen2021hierarchical,elich20193d,engelmann20203d,han2020occuseg,he2021dyco3d,jiang2020pointgroup,lahoud20193d,liang2021instance,yang2019learning,schult2022mask3d,vu2022softgroup} for the availability of large-scale point cloud datasets~\cite{armeni20163d,dai2017scannet,mo2019partnet,song2017semantic}.
 Most of the previous works focus on fully-supervised point cloud segmentation, which requires a large number of bounding boxes and per-point annotations to achieve satisfactory results.
 However, the annotations of point clouds are labor-intensive.
 For example, labeling an average scene in ScanNet takes about 22.3 minutes~\cite{dai2017scannet}.

 To relieve the annotation requirements, some weakly-supervised 3D segmentation methods~\cite{Xu20CVPR, Liu21CVPR, Zhang21AAAI, Zhang21ICCV,chibane2022box2mask} and semi-supervised 3D segmentation methods~\cite{Cheng21AAAI,Jiang2021CVPR} have been proposed.
 Besides, some works explore unsupervised pre-training methods for 3D point clouds~\cite{Hou21CVPR, xie2020pointcontrast,zhang2021self}, mainly focusing on data-efficient scene understanding and achieving satisfactory results when fine-tuning on downstream tasks with limited annotations.
 These works, however, still rely on considerable box, point annotations, or a certain proportion of mask annotations to achieve competitive results.
+A concurrent work Unscene3D~\cite{rozenberszki2023unscene3d} explores unsupervised 3D class-agnostic instance segmentation for indoor scenes.
+It shows promising results while still having large room for improvement in accuracy.